Iomnium

 Iomnium was a Phoenician, Carthaginian, and Roman port on Algeria's Mediterranean coast at the site of present-day Tigzirt.

 Name

 Iomnium is a latinization of the town's Punic name, which appears to have combined the elements ʾy (𐤀𐤉) and ʾmn (𐤀𐤌𐤍), meaning "Strong Island" or "Peninsula of Strength".
 The same triliteral root can also mean "craftsman", "artisan", &c.

+The city was established as a colony on the maritime trade route between Phoenicia and the Strait of Gibraltar.
+It was part of the Carthaginian Empire and served as a port for the fortress of Rusippisir (now Taksebt) 3 km to the east.
+It was therefore one of those comptoirs of which Lancel says that they "occur fairly regularly every 30 or 40 km" along the Algerian coastline".
+It was one of the key staging points for cabotage along the northern seaboard of the ancient Maghreb.

 Geography

 Iomnium was located on a peninsula, with the civic buildings located at the end of its cape.

 History

 The town was established as a colony on the trade route between Phoenicia and the Strait of Gibraltar.
 It formed part of the Carthaginian Empire and served as the harbor for the fortress at Rusippisir (present-day Taksebt) 3 km to its east.

 It fell under Roman hegemony following the Punic Wars.
 Under Roman rule, Iomnium had the status of a native city (civitas) in the province of Numidia.
 Excavation has revealed a moderately-sized Roman emporium.
 It had a forum, temple, courthouse, and magistrates' office.
 Its Roman streets were laid out on a grid.
 A public bath and ornamental mosaic have been found, with inscriptions and statues scattered around.

 It was conquered with the rest of the area around it during the late 7th century.

 Identification of its ruins were long delayed by errors in its mention in the Tabula Peutingeriana, which placed it "42 miles" west of Rusippisir instead of the actual distance of about 2 miles.
 Iomnium, not Iol, is also probably the Ioulíou (Ἰουλίου) mentioned by the Periplus of Pseudo-Scylax, the present text probably representing a scribal error of the original name.